Skip to main content

 • 2023 - Historic Hotels Worldwide Top Afternoon Teas

-our commitment to the future
+our commitment

 We are honoured to live, work, play, and learn within the shared, unceded territory of the xʷməθkʷəy̓əm (Musqueam), sḵwx̱wú7mesh (Squamish), and sel̓íl̓witulh (Tsleil Waututh) Nations.
 The land and waters of the area we know today as Vancouver have been used for millennia by Indigenous Peoples for sustenance, ceremony, trade, and travel.
 We thank them for their continuous stewardship, and for sharing this beautiful land.